+CO-OPERATIVE EDUCATION 11 and 12

-CO-OPERATIVE EDUCATION 11 and 12 (1 Credit) Credit Type: Academic and 100 hours community workplace component.
+The co-op course is offered to students at the grades 11 and 12 level.
+It consists of a 25 hour in-school component and 100 hours community workplace component.
 Students must apply for acceptance into the co-op program and meet the requirements set down for the course.
 Students may also complete their placement hours during the summer, with the approval of their school supervisor.